mephistopheles-8/atshtml/README.md

 3. How easy is it to get rid of most or all runtime data represenations in an eDSL for ATS2?

+I would say, the experiment more-or-less succeeded except for item 2 (constraints can be prohibitively time-consuming to solve).
+I wrote a hack-ish script to get smt2 typechecking to work (`bin/patsolve_atshtml`), which requires `patsolve_smt2` to be on the path.
+There are a few issues with this approach, notably that end user code cannot contain datasorts and error messages are not terribly descriptive.

+Also note, most constraints are fine except for those involving context.

 ## Status

 I need to test the static verification a bit further, and see what the boundaries are on composability.
-I imagine not all rules are encoded.
+I imagine not all W3C rules are encoded.

 Note that comments, styles and script tags are unescaped, so be careful with those.
 Attributes and text are, however.